 Note: When you enable this setting, there is no limit to the number of edits a student can make.
 Answers that have been changed after grading are labeled with a red exclamation mark.

-"Make Hidden" - The formative will no longer be accessible from the student dashboard after the student submits.
+"Make Hidden" - The formative will appear on the student's dashboard but the content of the formative will not be accessible after the student submits.
 Students attempting to access the formative after submitting will receive notification that the formative has been hidden by the teacher.
 When enabling "Make Hidden" you cannot set correct answers to return to students.
 You can only set scores to return.

 "Keep visible (no edits allowed)" - Students will be able to see the formative on their dashboard and view the contents after they've submitted it, but they won't be able to edit it.

-Note: If you are a Partner user, you can set default After Submission settings on your Settings page.
+Note: If you are a Silver/Gold user, you can set default After Submission settings on your Settings page.

 if you would like to return scores or correct answers to your students, you must choose "Keep visible" or "Allow edits" before you can adjust the settings for returning scores / correct answers.